openlawteam/docs/docs/api-client/README.md

 The OpenLaw REST API in APIClient.js is an interface in the OpenLaw protocol for querying, saving, and changing data in an OpenLaw instance.
 The API methods are categorized below.

+For GET requests, any parameters not included as a segment in the path can be passed as an HTTP query string parameter.

+For POST requests, any parameters not included as a segment in the path should be data of the specified Content-Type.

 ## Template

 ### getTemplate